Latest News from the Underworld

 085

-Codes of disembodiment
+Codes of Disembodiment

 The back-up systems took ten years to complete and contained all of his best work.
 The redundancy in their routines, the efficiency, the bare elegance of the programming was beyond anything he achieved before or after.
 Exhaustive testing confirmed them to be quick and reliable in every conceivable scenario and they were deployed into production with barely a status update.
 He was moved to other projects but occasionally, would look back over those scripts, with every passing year becoming more and more disbelieving they were the work of his own hands, increasingly frustrated that their treacheries might never be revealed.